Why Being Social Isn’t Enough: How To Enhance Your Social Media Marketing

 Social media is a daunting prospect for many business owners, but as long as you don’t forget your human side — you will be fine.
 Just combine your passion for your brand and business with a willingness to delve into data.

-How To Track Social Media ROI In 2018
+How To Track Social Media ROI

 Victoria Greene is a branding consultant and freelance writer.
 On her blog, VictoriaEcommerce, she shares tips on ecommerce and how writers can hone their craft.
 She is passionate about using her experience to help other businesses grow their brands online through great content, both on social media and beyond.